memorieslp/awesome-mvps/README.md

 **Hypothesis**: People are interested in sharing their meetings at public places.

 **Description**: Initially known as Burbn, the app aimed to enable users to share their experiences at public places while incorporating gamification elements such as scoring points for posting a meeting.
 However, Burbn did not achieve significant success.
 Following a careful analysis of user feedback, the founders identified that the photo-sharing feature was particularly well-received by users.
-This realization led to a strategic shift known as the Zoom-In pivot, resulting in a rebranding of the app as Instagram and a narrowed focus on the photo-sharing functionality.
+This realization led to a strategic shift known as the **Zoom-In pivot**, resulting in a rebranding of the app as Instagram and a narrowed focus on the photo-sharing functionality.
 Recognizing the strong appeal of photo sharing, the founders sought to make the process of sharing pictures easy and accessible to all users.
 They introduced straightforward filters that did not require any specialized knowledge of photo editing.
 By simplifying the photo-sharing experience and emphasizing user-friendly features, the founders believed that Instagram could thrive as a standalone social media platform centered around visual content.

 **Features**: Users had the ability to create profiles on Instagram, providing personal descriptions and profile photos to represent themselves to their added friends.
 The platform featured a feed that displayed photographs posted by their friends.
 These pictures could undergo simple alterations such as resizing, adjusting saturation and colors, and applying various filters that could significantly change the tone and ambiance of the image.
 This allowed users to easily modify their photographs without the need for a complex photo editor like Photoshop, making it accessible to individuals without professional editing skills.The ability to like your friend's photo and make comments made users engage with each other by sharing their thoughts.